Roland JD-990: Factory Sounds

 The Factory presets of the JD-990 were created by Eric Persing and Adrian Scott.

 Notable users

 The JD-990 has been used by artists such as Klaus Schulze, Paul Shaffer, Steve Duda, Vangelis, The Prodigy, Apollo 440, ATB, and Mirwais.
 Apollo 440 used the JD-990 for atmospheric sounds on the track "The Machine in the Ghost", on the album Gettin' High on Your Own Supply.
 On the Faithless song "Insomnia", the pizzicato hook is from a JD-990, with added reverb.
+Ronnie Martin from Joy Electric also used the JD-990 to synthesise every sound heard on the "We Are The Music Makers" album before moving onto more vintage synthesisers.